Skip to main content

 1 mentions Positive Neutral Negative

-• “Another example which is also in the loading screen hints which is blatant advertising is saying 'buy our other games, ben and ed is cheap (don't tell our publisher we put this here),' which ruins immersion and just looks incredibly desperate.
+• “Another example which is also in the loading screen hints, which is blatant advertising, is saying "buy our other games, Ben and Ed is cheap (don't tell our publisher we put this here)" which ruins immersion and just looks incredibly desperate.
 Another similar example of the publisher being mentioned is in the Bridge Constructor Truck character description where it states that the publisher forced them to add it.
-It feels like the developers don't care about player immersion and want players to focus on behind-the-scenes stuff instead.”
+It feels like the developers half the time don't care about their players' immersion and just want them to focus more on behind-the-scenes stuff.”

 Skip Game Offers